 Tip: Place newspaper, drop cloth or towels on the floor against the baseboards to catch water that may drip from the walls during cleaning.

-You may be able to adequately wash the wall using plain warm water.
-If the wall has stains or marks, use soapy water (especially if crayon-happy children live in the house) made with a mixture of water and a small amount of mild detergent.
+You may be able to adequately wash walls using plain warm water.
+If there are stains or marks, use soapy water (especially if crayon-happy children live in the house).
+Make a mixture of water and a small amount of mild detergent.
 Wear kitchen gloves.

 - Fill a bucket with mild soapy water.
 Have a second bucket of clean water for rinsing.
 Thoroughly wring out a soft cleaning sponge.

 - When using any kind of cleaning product on a painted wall, test it by applying a small amount to a remote part of the wall, such as behind a piece of furniture or wall art, to make sure it won’t streak or discolor the paint.

 - Start at the top, left-hand side of the wall and gently wash downward, applying the mildly damp sponge in a circular motion.